-Our results help solve two puzzles in Europe's recent growth experience which differ markedly from the US experience.
-The first puzzle is related to the effects of the IT boom in the 1990s on productivity growth in Europe (Gordon, 2004).
-While in the US the IT revolution of the 1990s resulted in an increase in aggregate labour productivity, we find a declining labour productivity in Europe for the same time period which even accelerated in the most recent years.
-The second puzzle concerns the changes in the "Okun's law" relationship, linking growth to the reduction of unemployment.
+Our results thus help solve two puzzles in Europe's recent growth experience which differ markedly from the US experience.
+The first is related to the effects of the IT boom in the 1990s on productivity growth in Europe (Gordon, 2004).
+While in the US the IT revolution of the 1990s resulted in an increase in aggregate labor productivity, we find a declining labor productivity in Europe for the same time period which even decelerated further in the most recent years.
+The second puzzle concerns developments in the "Okun's law" relationship, linking growth to unemployment.
 While the US experienced high, but almost jobless growth, in Europe, contrary to public opinion, a much lower output growth led to a significant reduction in unemployment (Khemraj et. al., 2006).
-We suggest that both puzzles can be solved and reconciled in our supply side framework, if factor substitution, the specific pattern of biased technical progress and its possible shift are taken into account.
+We suggest that both puzzles can be solved and reconciled in our supply side framework, if factor substitution, the specific pattern of biased technical progress and its possible shifts (i.e., flexible structural breaks) are taken into account.

 The paper is organized as follows.
-The next section offers background on the characteristics and puzzles of growth in the euro area during the last three decades, focusing on the non-stationary in factor incomes shares, the secular deceleration of labour productivity, the breakdown in "Okun's Law" and the conjecture of a structural break in the late 1990s.
-Section 3 outlines our supply-side framework which is build around a normalized production function (de LaGrandville, 1989; Klump and de LaGrandville, 2000) with time-varying, factor-augmenting technical progress (Klump et al., 2004).
+The next section offers background on the characteristics and puzzles of growth in the euro area during the last three decades, focusing on the non-stationary in factor incomes shares, the secular deceleration of labor productivity, the breakdown in "Okun's Law" and the conjecture of a structural break in the late 1990s.
+Section 3 outlines our supply-side framework which is build around a "normalized" production function and supply side (de La Grandville, 1989; Klump and de La Grandville, 2000) with time-varying, factor-augmenting technical progress (Klump, McAdam and Willman, 2007).
 After touching upon the aggregate euro area data for 1970-2005 in section 4, section 5 presents our empirical results and relates them to our underlying growth diagnosis.
 In section 6 we conclude.